E. Wyles Johnson Jr.

 Prior to becoming associated with White & Allen, P.A., Wyles was employed in the construction and financial services industries, experiences which provide him valuable insight concerning litigation of disputes within those industries.

-Wyles is a boating enthusiast, proficient scuba diver and eager fisherman, and travels to the Eastern Seaboard and Caribbean in pursuit of those interests.
+- Travels to the Eastern Seaboard and Caribbean in pursuit of those interests

 - Represented over 1000 elderly or disabled clients advising planning strategies to facilitate eligibility for public benefits such as Medicaid while preserving assets for family members.

 - Successfully litigated several cases involving claims for breach of duty by a fiduciary to his or her principal.